MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/introduction.md

 ## Classifier architecture

 Classification is a supervised machine learning task, where the goal is to infer class labels $\{y_1,y_2,\ldots,y_d\}$ of certain data samples.
 The "training data set" is a collection of samples $\mathcal{D}=\{(x,y)}$ with known pre-assigned labels.
 Here $x$ is a data sample and $y$ is its known label called "training label".
+Somewhat similar to traditional methods, quantum classification consists of three steps:
+- data encoding
+- preparation of a classifier state
+- measurement
-Somewhat similar to traditional methods, quantum classification consists of three steps: data encoding, preparing of a classifier state, taking a measurement.
-Due to probabilistic nature of the measurement, these three steps must be repeated multiple times.
-The measurement may be viewed as a quantum equivalent of some non-linear activation.
+Due to the probabilistic nature of the measurement, these three steps must be repeated multiple times.
+The measurement may be viewed as a quantum equivalent of non-linear activation.
 Both the encoding and the computing of the classifier state are done by means of *quantum circuits*.
 While the encoding circuit is usually data-driven and parameter-free, the classifier circuit contains a sufficient set of learnable parameters.
 In the proposed solution the classifier circuit is composed of single-qubit rotations and two-qubit controlled rotations.
 The learnable parameters here are the rotation angles.
 The rotation and controlled rotation gates are known to be *universal* for quantum computation, which means that any unitary weight matrix can be decomposed into a long enough circuit consisting of such gates.

 ![Multilayer perceptron vs. Circuit Centric Classifier](~/media/DLvsQCC.png)